keelimeguy/uxmux/README.md

 #### Cross-compiling:
 1. Cross-compile the liteHTML_fb project from "." using `make cross_compile`
 2. Copy the compiled program from "./final" to the target device

+If cross-compiling the provided sample:

+3. Cross-compile the external .elf (which can be loaded into application using HTML) from "." using `make cross_extra`
+4. Copy the resulting "./extra.elf" file and the "./sample/" directory to the target device